 If you hate not being able to reuse K-Cups and you want to reduce your plastics usage, we have a solution that checks both boxes.
 You can switch to a reusable coffee filter.

-Keurig sells its own version called My K-Cup for under $15, but many third-party manufacturers produce lower-cost versions.
+Keurig sells its own version called My K-Cup for under $15, but many third-party manufacturers produce lower-cost versions of a reusable pods.
 Below is some my wife uses, and work really well.

 All reusable K-Cups should fit into your coffeemaker’s K-Cup slot like a plastic and foil coffee pod would.